 Do you have any awards, published research, or committee memberships?

 I received the Best Film by an Emerging Filmmaker Award at the Toronto Urban Film Festival in 2015.
-My first short film, Child/Adult, played in subway stations across Toronto, in malls across Canada, and even at the Kyiv International Short Film Festival in Ukraine.
+My first short film, Child/Adult, played in subway stations across Toronto, in malls across Canada, and twice at short film festivals in the Ukraine.

 What advice would you give someone traveling to the polar regions?

-If you’re taking photos or video, my top equipment picks are rain sleeves (to keep your camera dry), lens pens (to keep your lens clean), and a dry sack (to keep your gear dry when you’re getting on and off the Zodiac); you can purchase all of these at our Polar Boutique.
+If you’re taking photos or video, bring rain sleeves (to keep your camera dry), lens pens (to keep your lens clean), and a dry sack (to keep your gear dry when you’re getting on and off the Zodiac); you can purchase all of these at our Polar Boutique.
 I’d also recommend extra camera batteries (keep them warm in your jacket), a couple of hard drives (for backup), polarized filters, and the widest lens you can get your hands on.

 What’s the most important lesson you’ve learned from traveling?